 Back in 2019, the worldwide spending on IT equipment reached $3.8 trillion.
-In 2020, however, this is a different story.
+However in 2020, this is a different story.
 Due to the global pandemic, spending will decrease by 7.3% to reach $3.5 trillion.

 As Covid-19 hit the UK, businesses felt the full impact and had to take precautions to ensure they could stay afloat.
 Gartner has suggested that there are three phases to the pandemic response.